normanormata/norma-normata/_pages/fg.md

 4. The work of the church, in fellowship with and obedience to Christ, is divine worship, mutual edification, and gospel witness.
 The means appointed by Christ through which the church does this work include the confession of the name of Christ before men; the exercise of fellowship in encouraging one another; the reading, teaching, and preaching of the Word of God; praying; singing; fasting; administering baptism and the Lord's Supper; collecting and distributing offerings; showing mercy; exercising discipline; and blessing the people.

-## Chapter III
-The Nature and Exercise of Church Power
+## Chapter III: The Nature and Exercise of Church Power
 1. The power which Christ has committed to his church is not vested in the special officers alone, but in the whole body.
 All believers are endued with the Spirit and called of Christ to join in the worship, edification, and witness of the church which grows as the body of Christ fitly framed and knit together through that which every joint supplies, according to the working in due measure of each part.
 The power of believers in their general office includes the right to acknowledge and desire the exercise of the gifts and calling of the special offices.
 The regular exercise of oversight in a particular congregation is discharged by those who have been called to such work by vote of the people.

 2. Those who join in exercising ecclesiastical jurisdiction are the ministers of the Word or teaching elders, and other church governors, commonly called ruling elders.
 They alone must exercise this authority by delegation from Christ, since according to the New Testament these are the only permanent officers of the church with gifts for such rule.
 Ruling elders and teaching elders join in congregational, presbyterial, and synodical assemblies, for those who share gifts for rule from Christ must exercise these gifts jointly not only in the fellowship of the saints in one place but also for the edification of all the saints in larger areas so far as they are appointed thereto in an orderly manner, and are acknowledged by the saints as those set over them in the Lord.